anoopsarkar/decipherment-class/assets/notes/philae-obelisk.md

 1. Pick which of the following cartouches refers to Cleopatra:<br/>
 ![Philae obelisk inscription](philae1.png 'Philae obelisk inscription')
-1. Which of the following Greek names is referred to by the Egyptian hieroglyph below:<br/>
+1. Which Greek names is referred to by the Egyptian hieroglyph below:<br/>
 ![Mystery glyph](philae2.png 'Mystery glyph')
    * Epaminodas
    * Anaximander